fastvideo/gpu-camera-sample/README.md

 # gpu-camera-sample
 Camera sample application with realtime GPU processing

-<p>This is an implementation of standard image processing pipeline for camera applications.
+<p>That software is based on standard image processing pipeline for camera applications.
 Processing is done on NVIDIA GPU to speedup the performance.
-The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera.</p>
+The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.</p>

-<p>Currently the software is working with XIMEA cameras.
+<p>Currently the software is working with <a href="https://www.ximea.com">XIMEA</a> cameras.
 Soon we are going to add support for JAI and Imperx cameras.</p>

 <p>From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer very high quality at the same time.
 The total performane could reach <strong>2 GPix/s</strong> for color cameras and <strong>3 GPix/s</strong> for monochrome cameras.
 The performance strongly depends on complexity of that pipeline.
 Multiple GPU solutions could significanly improve the performance.</p>